Congressional District # 6, 8

 On June 26, 2007, EPA issued a ROD Amendment that modified the original decision for OU 2 - 5 from dredging 7.1 million cubic yards and capping 500,000 cubic yards, to dredging 3.5 million cubic yards and placing an engineered cap or a sand cover (with both generally referred to as "caps) over 3.7 million cubic yards of PCB-contaminated sediment.
 This modified approach is comparably protective to the original decision, but will be completed sooner and at less cost.
 The current cost estimate for the revised remedy is $701 million (in 2009 dollars).

 On June 12, 2008, EPA issued a final ROD Amendment that modified the original decision for OU 1 remediation from an all-dredging remedy to a combination of dredging, capping and covering.
 Similar to the decision for the OU 2 - 5 remedy, this modified approach for OU 1 is comparably protective and resulted in the OU1 remedy being completed sooner and at less cost than that required for an all-dredging remedy.

 EPA completed a five-year review for the site on July 17, 2009, to evaluate the protectiveness of the remedy.
-The review concluded that the remedial actions being implemented at the site are expected to be protective after they are completed (anticipated by 2017), but that it may take some additional time after completion of the remedy for fish tissue concentrations to decrease.
-Another five-year review will be completed by July 2014 and will discuss site cleanup progress and long-term monitoring results.
+The review concluded that the remedial actions implemented at the site will be protective after they are completed, but that it may take additional time after completion of the remedy for surface water and fish tissue concentrations to decrease to protective levels.
+A second five-year review will be completed by July 2014 and will discuss site cleanup progress and long-term monitoring results.

 EPA and WDNR issued an Explanation of Significant Differences (ESD) on February 26, 2010.
 The ESD described and explained the following significant modifications to the 2002 ROD and the 2007 ROD Amendment: